mpkondrashin/certlist/README.md

 -	SerialNumber - serial number of the certificate
 -	Thumbprint - certificate thumbprint
 -	SignatureAlgorithm - used cryptographic algorithm (for example SHA-256)
+-	SubjectName - certificate X.500 subject
 -	Version - used certificate version
 -	SSLServerProxies - name of the SSL server proxies names configured in SMS and using this certificate
--	IpsName - name of Tipping Point IPS using this certificate
+-	CertName - certificate name as it was provided in SMS console

+If ```--strict``` protion provided list of the parameters will be the following:
--	ManagmentIP - Tipping Point IPS management IP address
+- [ServerName] IPS
--	Tos - Tipping Point IPS TOS version
+- [IP] IPS Management Address
+- [OS] OS Version
+- [Port] 443
+- [IssuerName] from the certificate
+- [ExpirationDate] from the certificate
+- [EffectiveDate] from the certificate
+- [KeySize0] key size from the certificate
+- [SerialNumber] the certificate
+- [Thumbprint] - HASH from the certificate
+- [SignatureAlgorithm] algorithm of the signature - from the certificate
+- [SubjectName] Subject of the certificate
+- [Version] of the certificate (appers to be 3)

 **Note:** if same certificate used in mode than one Server SSL Profile/IPS, then they all will be listed in CSV file separated by comma.